Advertisement

 Quinoa

-One of Snyder’s favorite whole grains is quinoa, even though it’s actually a seed.
+One of Snyder’s favorite whole grains is quinoa, though it’s actually a seed.
 Boasting more than 120 varieties in multiple colors, this gluten-free, high-protein food has a slightly nutty flavor and a similar texture to couscous.
 Quinoa flakes and quinoa flour can be found in many grocery stores, as well.
-Compared to other grains, quinoa has relatively high levels of all nine essential amino acids.
+Compared to other grains, quinoa has relatively high levels of all nine essential amino acids, which are building blocks of protein.

 “One of the reasons I absolutely love quinoa is how you can toss it into just about anything,” says Snyder.
 “It’s super easy to make and picks up the flavors of any dressing and seasonings.”